ker0olos/fable/README.md

 ---

-## Credits

-Our core team who are responsible for reviewing code and making decisions on the the direction of the project:

-- ker0olos#6355 — [@ker0olos](https://github.com/ker0olos) — Kerolos Zaki

 - Checkout <https://anilist.co>.
-It will help you track those 2000 anime you watch, and let you know when a new episode or season is out.
+It will help you track those 2000 anime you watch, and let you know when a new episode is out.

 - This project wouldn't be possible without Deno.
 Want to learn about running your own discord bot at a low cost?
 Check the official guide at